YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

 ## 🎨 Datasets and trained models download link

-  In the peer-review stage these can only be downloaded by the reviewers using the Private Link provided in the Data availability sectioin of the manuscript.
+  In the peer-review stage these can only be downloaded by the reviewers using the Private Link provided in the Data availability section of the manuscript.

   Once published they will be all open-source.